photopensieve/photopensieve.github.io/_posts/2025-06-02-italy-tuscany-cinque-terre.md

 ## FAQ
 ### What are the essential tips for driving in Italy?
 - Rent the smallest car that works for you, though not the mini ones, if you're planning to drive on highways.
 Italian cities have narrow medieval streets and tight parking.
 A Toyota Corolla is almost a large car in Italy.
 Let that be a point of comparison for you!
 - Budget extra for rental costs, which are higher than most European countries.
-Italy's highways (autostrade) have extensive tolls, so keep cash handy and choose the correct payment lane.
+Italy's highways (autostrade) have extensive tolls, which can be paid with a credit card as long as you choose the correct payment lane.
-- Italian drivers follow rules well but tend to tailgate, especially in passing lanes—don't let this intimidate you.
+- Italian drivers follow rules well but tend to tailgate, especially in passing lanes—but don't let this intimidate you.
 - Take advantage of AutoGrill rest stops for excellent coffee and food.
 - Be very careful about **ZTL** (restricted traffic) zones in city centers, which use cameras to fine unauthorized vehicles—research these in advance and ask hotels about permits.
-We actually got an heavy ZTL ticket almost a year after [our last road trip in Italy in 2022](https://photopensieve.github.io/2022/05/13/amalfi-coast-amazing-stay.html).
+We actually got a heavy ZTL ticket almost a year after [our last road trip in Italy in 2022](https://photopensieve.github.io/2022/05/13/amalfi-coast-amazing-stay.html).
 In this trip, we were super cautious to not get another one.
 - For parking, remember the color code: white lines are free, blue lines require payment, yellow lines are for residents only.

 ### What are your best tips for road tripping with young children?
 - Buy Bluetooth headphones for kids—audio entertainment works better than screens during long drives and reduces motion sickness, and eye strain.
-- Stop every hour to let them stretch and burn energy.
+- Stop every hour or so to let them stretch and burn energy.
 - Engage them with verbal games, storytelling, and travel journals rather than relying solely on devices.
 - Plan driving segments around their nap times when possible.
 - Pack plenty of diverse snacks to keep moods stable and energy levels up throughout the journey.